lawsonkeith/Bee-Bot/README.md

 ## Calibration - Motors
-Unless you copy my setup you'll also need to calibrate the motors and PID parameters.
-The motors are scaled to +/- 1000 where 0 just about gets them moving.
+Unless you copy my setup you'll also need to calibrate the motors.
+The motors are scaled to +/- 1000 where 0 just about gets them moving obviously the arduino PWM is generally 0-255 and unipolar.
 1000 won't be 100% duty cycle though the all motors have a linear region, you'll have to find it for your robot by modifying the code to see how far the robot travels at certain demands in fixed time periods.
+I made a table up and measured distance at 10% demand increments.

 For me 20-80% duty cycle was linear, within that there has to be headroom for the PID to actually control robot heading.
+If 1000% is full speed then you can't really do heading control anymore.
+Also I wanted to guard against dipping the battery voltage when the robot travels forwards and resetting the Arduino.

 It's worth spending a good hour making sure you've got the motors calibrated otherwise it'll be almost impossible to get the PID tuning right.